Ender-ing/purrse/README.md

-# purrse
+# Purrse

-A tracking app meant to help you "purrse" your financial goals!
+A tracking app meant to help you "purrse ^..^" your financial goals!